What to know before buying a house at auction

 Can I get help from a real estate agent?

-Yes, it is possible to get help from a real estate agent, but it may be hard to find one that is willing to assist.
-Agents are compensated when they help people buy a home the traditional way, so an agent without a financial incentive may not be willing to help you buy a home at auction.
+Yes, you can get help from a real estate agent, but it may be hard to find one that is willing to assist.
+Agents are compensated when they help people buy a home the traditional way, so an agent without a financial incentive may be unwilling to help you buy a home at auction.

 What if the home I bought at auction isn’t worth renovating?

-When you buy a home at auction, there’s always the risk that it will require pricey repairs.
-In some cases, the repairs may be so costly that the home isn’t worth renovating.
+When you buy a home at auction, there’s always the risk that it will require expensive repairs.
+In some cases, the repairs may be so expensive that the home isn’t worth renovating.
 Ultimately, you may be forced to take a loss to offload the home.

 The bottom line: Know what to expect before buying auction properties

 Buying a property at auction could help you land a great deal and pay far less than the home is worth.
-However, auctioned homes are often distressed and in need of repairs, so be prepared to do some work or pay for renovations, and keep those costs in mind when settling on how much to bid.
+However, auctioned homes are often distressed and in need of repairs, so be prepared to do some work or pay for renovations and keep those costs in mind when deciding how much to bid.